egoist/tsup/docs/README.md

 ### Output extension

-You can also change the output extension of the files by using `outExtension` option:
+You can also change the output extension of the files by using the `outExtension` option:

 ```ts
 export default defineConfig({